hesnacaliskan/Simpra.NetBootcamp/README.md

 # Simpra.NetBootcamp
-Simpra .Net Bootcamp'i kapsamında yaptığım ödevleri için repodur.
+It is a repo for the assignments I made within the scope of Simpra .Net Bootcamp.